-When growing head lettuce — like the iceberg lettuce you see in the supermarket — you’ll know when to harvest lettuce based on the size and shape of the head.
+Head lettuce grows like the iceberg lettuce you see in the supermarket — you’ll know when to harvest it based on the size and shape of the head.
 It should be firm, with a well-shaped head.
 It’s harvested by cutting the head off the stalk.

 I prefer to grow leaf lettuce though, because that window of when to harvest lettuce is so much wider.
 And knowing how to harvest lettuce will help that crop produce for weeks.

-Instead of cutting the head from the stalk when harvesting head lettuce (thus ending the fresh salads) you can harvest leaf lettuce a leaf at a time.
+Instead of cutting the head from the stalk as you do when harvesting head lettuce (thus ending the fresh salads), you can harvest leaf lettuce varieties a leaf at a time.

 When to harvest lettuce this way?
 As soon as the lettuce leaves reach a couple of inches in length, you can begin harvesting “baby lettuce.”

 To harvest individual leaves, use scissors to cut off the outer leaves near the base of the plant.
 Leave the inner leaves intact and the entire lettuce plant will continue to grow.
-Harvesting lettuce this way allows the plant to continue growing and producing leaves, providing you with fresh lettuce for months rather than for a single meal.
+Harvesting loose leaf lettuces this way allows the plant to continue growing and producing leaves, providing you with fresh lettuce for months rather than for a single meal.